ColbyC1/Demo/README.md

-# Demo - Mortgage Calculator + More
+# Demos / Starter Projs.
-This is the beginning of some projects I started just to practice and to make sure im using this platform correctly.
+This is the beginning of some simple projects Ive worked through in Jupyter Notebook.

-Please feel free to critique and give advice.
+Please feel free to critique and give advice!